AcademiaActivated/ScholarSight/README.md

 ## Benefits
-1. Detect patterns and habits in your academic writing that are invisible to linear proofreading
+* Reveal patterns and habits in your academic writing that are invisible to linear proofreading
+* Detect unexpected, career-changing, connections hidden in your own words
-2. Write more consistent coherent research papers
+* Write more concise, consistent, coherent research papers

 ## Features